spacetelescope/jdaviz/docs/imviz/displayimages.rst

 Notes on GWCS
 -------------

-If you *reference data* has GWCS with bounding box, any coordinates transformation outside that bounding box is less reliable.
+If your *reference data* has GWCS with a bounding box, any coordinates transformation outside that bounding box is less reliable.
 This still applies even when you are looking at some other data that is not the reference data if they are linked by WCS because all transformations in glue go through the reference data.
 Such a situation